Collaborative Climate Action – Experiences from Local Leaders

-The concluding session of our three-part webinar series took a closer look at climate projects in the capital of Georgia, in Tbilisi, and in Hermosillo, Mexico.
-Having presented Germany’s multi-level support structure for local climate action, i.e. the National Climate Initiative and its support programmes, in the previous webinars, the third session shed light on how Collaborative Climate Action works in practice in other parts of the world.
+The concluding session of our three-part online event series took a closer look at climate projects in the capital of Georgia, in Tbilisi, and in Hermosillo, Mexico.
+Having presented Germany’s multi-level support structure for local climate action, i.e. the National Climate Initiative and its support programmes, in the previous online event, the third session shed light on how Collaborative Climate Action works in practice in other parts of the world.

 In his opening remarks, Hermann Amecke from the German Ministry for the Environment, Nature Conservation, Building and Nuclear Safety, set the scene by acknowledging the critical role of cities in tackling both the COVID-19 and the climate crisis.
 Although this frontline role of cities is increasingly being recognized, Mr Amecke also pointed to the fact that the investment gap for climate-friendly urban infrastructure still exceeds US$ 1 trillion per year globally.

 However, the cases from Georgia and Mexico are good examples for how national climate projects have been implemented at the city level.

 Tbilisi Forest Regeneration and Urban Greening

 As the capital and largest municipality, Tbilisi is widely considered as a role model for other cities and towns in Georgia.
 Giga Gigashvili, Head of the Municipal Municipal Service for Environmental Protection at the Tbilisi City Hall, spoke about how the city implemented a national forest regeneration initiative by starting with data collection, building up a local inventory and developing implementation standards.
 Since 2018, the project has planted close to 75.000 trees in urban areas and, for 2021, it is set to restore another 12 ha of forest close to the city.